 Why is trade finance an interesting opportunity for investors today?

-As COVID-19 further spreads the trade finance gap caused by the last financial crisis, banks have become increasingly reluctant to fulfil demand.
+With the impact of COVID-19 and the increasing trade finance gap, banks have become increasingly reluctant to fulfil demand.
 This provides a unique opportunity for the alternative finance sector to invest in an attractive asset class called: trade receivables.
 Discounting receivable, also called factoring, is a beautiful fixed income-like asset class with low default rates, low volatility, and stable returns.

-As of today, and even with the Greensill case in the papers, trade finance has never sparked a financial crisis.
+As of today, and even with the Greensill case fresh in peoples memories, trade finance has never sparked a financial crisis.
 But trade finance supply has always been affected by any financial market turmoil.
 The re-growth in supply contributes to a healthier economy.
 The trade sector, especially SME’s, are an integral part of the UN’s sustainable development goals.
-Investments made into this particular asset class of factoring benefits investors significantly, even during the disruption of COVID-19, and has a lasting impact by helping the world recover from the pandemic.
+Investments made into this particular asset class of factoring benefits investors significantly, even during the recent disruption of COVID-19, and has a lasting impact by helping the world recover from the pandemic.

 What is the historical performance of trade finance?